michealengland/jsforwp-react-bootcamp/week-3/README.md

 # Practice Goals
-Complete the practice exercises from 10-15
+Complete the practice exercises from 10-15.

 # Project Goals
-Make a simple one page app that pulls in articles from a WordPress website and displays the articles when you click on a link title.
-Use props, state and the React lifecycle.
+Extend your simple one page site to include state at some level and the passing of data through props.
+An example would be a login button that can be clicked to change data or presentation of content on the page.